ruman-abdi/Twitter-Analysis/README.md

 - Majority of the users of the #30days of learning are android users.

 ![](images/android.jpg)
 Therefore, they should be considered first in the choice of required softwares and applications for the learning process.
 As a matter of fact, the program as a whole has to be Android compatible.
-This is Nigeria! :smile:
 - People engage less on weekends which is expected because people tend to fix most of their extracurricular activities on weekends.
 Therefore, I recommend that urgent lectures and live events should not be fixed on weekends as it is most likely that majority would miss the event and that would not be encouraging.

 - There is a high probablity that majority of students enrolled for the data analytics track, evidenced by the mention of tools.